davewilks/2018devportal/_includes/Elements/infusionsoft/authenticate.md

 # Authenticate with Infusionsoft

-You can authenticate with Infusionsoftto create your own instance of the {{page.heading}} element through the UI or through APIs.
+You can authenticate with Infusionsoft to create your own instance of the {{page.heading}} element through the UI or through APIs.
 Once authenticated, you can use the element instance to access the different functionality offered by the Infusionsoft platform.

 {% include callout.html content="<strong>On this page</strong></br><a href=#authenticate-through-the-ui>Authenticate Through the UI</a></br><a href=#authenticate-through-api>Authenticate Through API</a></br><a href=#parameters>Parameters</a></br><a href=#example-response-for-an-authenticated-element-instance>Example Response for an Authenticated Element Instance</a>" type="info" %}